lmissingx/vim-config/README.md

-# myVimConfig
+# vim config
-My Vim Config
+This is my vim config